emilyduchenne/emilyduchenne.github.io/_posts/2022-11-30-detangling-quantum-computing-how-it-works-and-why-we-should-care.md

 ---
-title: "Why Big Isn't Always Better."
+title: "The Future of Small."
 categories:
   - blog
 tags: